Deceptive Advertising: Selling Snake Oil in the Digital Age

 Do different countries deal with false promotions differently?

-Different places worldwide will enforce laws more strictly than others when dealing with deceptive advertising practices, such as those seen here within our borders, where ASA plays a vital role in regulating various forms, including TV commercials, billboards, social media posts, etc.
+Different places worldwide enforce laws more strictly than others when dealing with deceptive advertising practices, such as those seen within our borders, where the ASA plays a vital role in regulating various forms, including TV commercials, billboards, and social media posts.

 Can tech fix bad marketing problems?